Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 To construct the base string, concatenate the following elements, separated by periods (.).

 1. The contents of the `<me:data>` field.
 That is the base64url-encoded prepared payload message (remember, the original payload message has now been base64-encoded twice.
 Once with regular base64, and once with base64url).
 2. The base64url-encoding of the "data-type" parameter.
-In this case, `application/atom+xml`  Thus, the base64url-encoded string is `YXBwbGljYXRpb24vYXRvbSt4bWwK`
+In this case, `application/atom+xml\n`  Thus, the base64url-encoded string is `YXBwbGljYXRpb24vYXRvbSt4bWwK` (note the \n; this is _not_ the literal string `application/atom+xml`.
+This should probably be considered a bug in the reference implementation of Diaspora.
+However, it is currently necessary for interaction).
-3. The base64url-encoding of the "encoding" paramter, which is the literal string `base64url`.
-Thus, the base64url-encoded string is `YmFzZTY0dXJsCg==`
+3. The base64url-encoding of the "encoding" paramter, which is the literal string `base64url\n`.
+Thus, the base64url-encoded string is `YmFzZTY0dXJsCg==` (note the \n; this is _not_ the literal string `base64url`).
-4. The base64url-encoding of the "alg" parameter, which is the literal string `RSA-SHA256`.
-Thus, the base64url-encoded string is `UlNBLVNIQTI1Ngo=`
+4. The base64url-encoding of the "alg" parameter, which is the literal string `RSA-SHA256\n`.
+Thus, the base64url-encoded string is `UlNBLVNIQTI1Ngo=` (note the \n; this is _not_ the literal string `RSA-SHA256`).

 Sign the base string with your (Alice's) private RSA key and base64url-encode the results.